-The counts in Table 7 differ from those in the 2017 report (Johnson, Ma, and Schroeder, 2018) with the two new shutdown LOOP events occurred in 2018 (see Section 1.1).
+The counts in Table 7 differ from those in the 2018 report (Johnson & Ma, 2019) with one new critical LOOP even that occurred in 2019 (see Section 1.1).
 Also, prior to evaluating the statistical test, the blackout of August 14, 2003, was treated as one critical grid-related LOOP event rather than counting it eight times for this analysis.

-Applying the Rayleigh Test to the counts in Error!
-Reference source not found. shows the following statistically significant results:
+Applying the Rayleigh Test to the counts in Table 7 shows the following statistically significant results: